boguckicollection/kartoteka/README.md

 recent sales totals.
 To populate these fields the token must have permissions to read orders and statistics.
 Use the **Pokaż szczegóły** button to open the Shoper window with full functionality.

+### CSV and image upload
+After exporting a CSV file the application prompts to send it directly to Shoper.
+When Shoper API credentials are configured the file is uploaded via the REST API.
+If not, the exporter falls back to FTP using the credentials from `.env`.
+Use the **FTP Obrazy** button on the welcome screen to upload a folder of images to the configured FTP server.

 ## License
 This project is licensed under the terms of the [MIT License](LICENSE).